 All Peppers Change Color (Even Green Bells)

 Did you know that red bell peppers are simply green bell peppers that are fully ripe?
 There are many reasons that green peppers are used instead of red, both for flavor and for practicality.

 First of all, green bell peppers taste different from red bells.
-They tend to be less sweet, with an earthy and vegetal flavor.
-After a green bell pepper ripens to red, it is much sweeter, but will often have a less crisp texture.
+They tend to be less sweet, with a more earthy and vegetal flavor.
+After a green bell pepper ripens to red, it is much sweeter, but may also have a less crisp texture.

 Another reason green bell peppers are sometimes favored over red is the time to harvest.
 For commercial purposes, it makes economical sense to harvest sooner rather than later.
 This is the likely reason that green bell peppers are less expensive to buy – they take less time to grow!

 Finally, the change of color also comes with some health benefits.
 After ripening, red bell peppers reportedly have much more beta-carotene and vitamin C than unripe green peppers.
 For this reason, red, yellow and orange bell peppers are considered more nutritious than green bell peppers.

 For the home gardener wondering when to pick bell peppers, it comes down to your specific needs.
 If you need them for tonight’s dinner and the peppers are still green, then by all means pick them!

 If you’d rather enjoy the health benefits and a sweeter flavor, then you’ll just have to wait for it to happen!
 If you pick your peppers while they are still green, there is a chance that they will not ripen off of the plant (more on this later).